callstackincubator/rebolt-navigation/docs/Intro.md

 ---
 id: intro
-title: What is ReRoute?
+title: What is Rebolt Navigation?
-sidebar_label: What is ReRoute?
+sidebar_label: What is Rebolt Navigation?
 ---

 ### A fast and declarative navigation library for React Native in Reason.